codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/terraform.md

 1. Runs [cf_export]({{site.baseurl}}/docs/codefresh-yaml/variables/#exporting-environment-variables-from-a-freestyle-step) to create a pipeline variable with the path of the google service account
 1. Runs `terraform init/apply` to create the VM on Google cloud.

+>For simplicity, we auto-approve the terraform plan in the example pipeline.
+In a production pipeline you would instead use an [approval step ]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/) to inspect the plan, before actually applying it.

 The pipeline needs a [single environment variable]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings) that holds the content of the service account.